 EFAMA is the representative association for the European investment management industry.
-EFAMA represents through its 27 member associations, 61 corporate members and 25 associate members about EUR 15 trillion in assets under management of which EUR 9.5 trillion managed by 55,000 investment funds at end March 2014.
+EFAMA represents through its 27 member associations, 63 corporate members and 25 associate members about EUR 17 trillion in assets under management of which EUR 10.2 trillion managed by 55,000 investment funds at end March 2014.
 Just over 35,600 of these funds were UCITS (Undertakings for Collective Investments in Transferable Securities) funds.

 How EFAMA first started

 Our organisation was founded in 1974 under the name "European Federation of Investment Funds and Companies" ("FEFSI" was its French acronym).
 Its founding members were Belgium, France, Germany, the Netherlands, Ireland, Italy, United Kingdom.
 For many years it did not have a permanent home, its secretariat operating on a country-rotating basis.
 1990 saw the establishment of a permanent secretariat in Brussels.